romgille/Python_projet_vacances/README.md

 * templates views for mails (.txt and .html)
 * sesion for current user login-in
+* error page for wrong password on login
 * db init script
 * unit tests
 * more